Control statements

 }

-is the code to be run if the condition evaluates to a truthy value (for more info on this, see the Types reference page).
+Where condition is an expression, and code is the code to be run if the condition evaluates to a truthy value (for more info on this, see the Types reference page).

-block can be added to the end.
+Optionally, an else block can be added to the end.
 This block uses the following structure:

 if (condition) {